koranke/UIFramework/README.md

 * Built-in support for running tests in parallel.
 * Built-in support for initializing and cleaning up Playwright or Selenium resources.
 * Easily interact with repeating elements.
 For example, ```productsPage.listProducts().usingRow(2).labelPrice().assertText("12.50")"```
+* Work with backend APIs to assist in setting up test data.
+(See Selenium-magento project for an example.)
+* Use "scenario builders" to create test data.
+(See Selenium-magento project for an example.)

 ## Project Structure